-Entegris has for a number of years maintained a short-term variable incentive compensation program, the Entegris Incentive Plan or EIP, providing for a potential cash award based upon the achievement of financial and operating performance objectives in accordance with a sliding scale established by the Committee with a fractional award for performance above the threshold level, a full award for target performance and a premium award of up to 187.5% of target for extraordinary performance.
-During 2013 the sliding scale was different for each of the two types of objectives, with a maximum payout of 200% for the achievement of premium performance of the financial objectives (EBITA equal to 24% of revenue) and a maximum payout of 150% for the achievement of premium performance designated for each of the 18 operating objectives.
+Entegris has for a number of years maintained a short-term variable incentive compensation program, the Entegris Incentive Plan or EIP, which generally provides for a potential cash award based upon the achievement of annual financial and operating performance objectives in accordance with a sliding scale established by the Committee with a fractional award for performance above the threshold level, a full award for target performance and a premium award of up to 187.5% of target for extraordinary performance.
 In addition to the financial criteria and operating performance objectives, awards under the EIP are conditioned on the Company achieving an operating profit.
+During 2015 the CEO continued to be eligible to receive an incentive compensation payment targeting 100% of his base salary and the named executive officers listed in the "Summary Compensation Table" below other than the CEO continued to be eligible to receive an incentive compensation payment ranging from 60% to 75% of their base salary at target performance.
+Other employees were eligible to receive lesser percentages of their base salary at target performance under the EIP, ranging from 3% to 50%, depending on their level of responsibility.
+The EIP is administered by, and all awards are made at the discretion of, the Committee.

+The EIP, provides for a potential cash award based upon the achievement of financial and operating performance objectives in accordance with a sliding scale established by the Committee.
+During 2015 the sliding scale was different for each of the two types of objectives, with a maximum payout of 200% for the achievement of premium performance of the financial objectives (EBITA equal to 26.5% of revenue) and a maximum payout of 150% for the achievement of premium performance designated for each of the 10 operating objectives.
 Under this plan, an incentive pool is established based upon the level of the attainment of financial objectives established by the Committee.
-The CEO is eligible to receive an incentive compensation payment targeting 100% of his base salary and the named executive officers listed in the

-"Summary Compensation Table" below other than the CEO are eligible to receive an incentive compensation payment targeting either 75% or 60% of their base salary.
-Other employees were eligible to receive lesser percentages of their base salary at target performance under the EIP, ranging from 3% to 50%, depending on their level of responsibility.
-The Entegris Incentive Plan is administered by and all awards are made at the discretion of the Committee.
-For 2013 the EIP awards were based on: (i) the achievement of EBITA within a range established by the Committee (from threshold of 4% of revenue to maximum of 24% of revenue) with target performance established at 14%, weighted at 75% and providing for awards ranging from 40% of target for threshold performance to a maximum of two times target for performance at the top of the range; and (ii) the achievement of critical business objectives (relating to revenue growth and market penetration, quality performance, achievement of divisional gross margin targets, and effective capacity expansion), weighted at 25% and providing for awards ranging from 30% of target to 1.5 times target if all critical business objectives were achieved at the maximum level specified.
-The Company's EBITA performance in 2013 was 111% of target and the Company's performance with respect to critical business objectives was an average of 55% of target (divisions had specific divisional goals which yielded varying award amounts for corporate and divisional personnel) for a combined dollar weighted average award of 97.3% of target.
+For 2015 the EIP awards were based on: (i) the achievement of EBITA within a range established by the Committee (from threshold of 6.6% of revenue to maximum of 26.5% of revenue) with target performance established at 16.5%, weighted at 75% and providing for awards ranging from 1% of target for threshold performance to a maximum of two times target for performance at the top of the range; and (ii) the achievement of critical business objectives (relating to revenue growth and market penetration, quality performance, and effective capacity expansion), weighted at 25% and providing for awards ranging from 0% for threshold or below threshold performance (depending on the particular objective) to 1.5 times target if all critical business objectives were achieved at the maximum level specified.
+The Company's EBITA performance in 2015 was 16.9% of revenue which translates into a payout of 104.5% of target and the Company's performance with respect to critical business objectives was 23% of target for a combined dollar weighted average award of 83.7% of target.

-The EIP awards for fiscal 2013, 2012 and 2011 are reflected in the column entitled "Non-Equity Incentive Plan Compensation" in the "Summary Compensation Table" and the 2013 EIP award is also reflected in the "Fiscal Year 2013 Grants of Plan Based Awards" table below for the named executive officers.
+The EIP awards for the named executive officers for fiscal 2015, 2014 and 2013 are reflected in the column entitled "Non-Equity Incentive Plan Compensation" in the "Summary Compensation Table" and the 2015 EIP award is also reflected in the "Fiscal Year 2015 Grants of Plan Based Awards" table below.